lkodinsson/MARS/Medieval/Equipment.md

 **Thrusting Sword** Similar to a dueling sword but lacking a sharp edge, thrusting swords function similarly to thrusting daggers.
 Alternate names for thrusting swords include: *estoc*, *épée*, *foil*, or *koncerz*.

 **Unarmed**

+**War Darts** A thrown weapon resembling a large arrow but with a weight near to the front end to maintain inertia.
+Alternate names for war darts include: *martiobarbuli* or *plumbata*.

 **Warhammer** A reinforced hammer slightly larger than normal featuring a spike on its other side.
 Alternate names for warhammers include: *horseman's pick*, *nadziak*, or *warpick*.